 The following classes are for 4-H youth 8 to 18 years of age.
-Tractor projects will be judged during the afternoon on Wednesday, July 7, 2021.
+Tractor projects will be judged during the morning on Wednesday, July 13, 2022.

 Two 4-H'er can be selected for the Illinois State Fair from Tractor classes.
 One 4-H'er can be selected for the Illinois State Fair from the Tractor Ready4Life Challenge.